RounakMandal3000/MTCP/README.md

 # MTCP (Message oriented TCP over UDP)

-A minimal reliable message transfer layer built on top of UDP.
+A minimal reliable message oriented transfer layer built on top of UDP.
 It implements a sliding window, cumulative acknowledgments, basic loss handling (with simulated drop probability), shared-memory based socket table, and automatic garbage collection of orphaned sockets.

 > Educational project: not production-hardened.
 Focus is clarity of mechanisms (windowing, ordering, retransmission) rather than performance or full RFC compliance.